Writers' Union of the USSR. Great Soviet Encyclopedia - Union of Writers of the USSR Maxim Gorky, first chairman of the Union of Writers

 • Timur Pulatov (1991)

-4. SP of the USSR after the collapse of the USSR
+4. SP USSR after the collapse of the USSR

-After the collapse of the USSR in 1991, the Union of Writers of the USSR was divided into many organizations in various countries of the post-Soviet space.
+After the collapse of the USSR in 1991, the USSR Writers' Union was divided into many organizations in various countries of the post-Soviet space.

-The main successors of the SP of the USSR in Russia are the Union of Writers of Russia and the Union Russian writers.
+The main successors of the Writers' Union of the USSR in Russia are the Union of Writers of Russia and the Union Russian writers.

 5. SP USSR in art

-Soviet writers and cinematographers in their work repeatedly turned to the theme of the SP of the USSR.
+Soviet writers and filmmakers in their work repeatedly turned to the topic of the USSR SP.

-• The play by V. Voinovich and G. Gorin "A domestic cat, medium fluffy" is dedicated to the behind-the-scenes side of the activity of the joint venture.
-Based on the play by K. Voinov, he made the film "Hat"
+• The play by V. Voinovich and G. Gorin “Domestic cat, medium fluffy” is dedicated to the behind-the-scenes side of the activities of the joint venture.
+Based on the play, K. Voinov made the film “Hat”

 Notes